 So, how big should the pushback be?

-Selection of pushback width has numerous critical consequences on the NPV and the operation of the mine.
+The selection of pushback width has numerous critical consequences on the NPV and the operation of the mine.
 Pushbacks that operate on the minimum width may reduce the required stripping and help you reach the ore quickly.
 However, narrow pushbacks provide little flexibility to the operation and as such may result in relatively higher operating costs.
-On the other hand, wider pushbacks provide flexibility on the operation.
-Generally speaking, blasting efficiencies and productivities are relatively higher in wider pushbacks.
-Wider pushbacks can also support better cycle times since you afford to have wider access for both truck fleets as well as ancillary fleet.
-But as you can imagine, wider pushbacks may require a significant amount of stripping, large capital investments and may destroy the NPV due to the time it takes to reach the ore.
-So yes, there is a sweet spot between the narrow and wider pushbacks and pushback optimisation tools such as Datamine’s Studio NPVS can help you optimise the size and location of your pushbacks as well.
+On the other hand, wider pushbacks provide flexibility in the operation.
+Generally speaking, blasting efficiencies and productivity are relatively higher in wider pushbacks.
+Wider pushbacks can also support better cycle times since you afford to have wider access for both truck fleets as well as ancillary fleets.
+But as you can imagine, wider pushbacks may require a significant amount of stripping, and large capital investments and may destroy the NPV due to the time it takes to reach the ore.
+So yes, there is a sweet spot between the narrow and wider pushbacks, and pushback optimisation tools such as Datamine’s Studio NPVS can help you optimise the size and location of your pushbacks as well.

 Once you have addressed the geotechnical conditions as well as the quality and size constraints, then the next step is to find a set of practical pushbacks that will help you produce superior schedules and consequently maximise the NPV of your project.
 This is usually achieved through scenario testing using optimisation software such Datamine’s Studio NPVS.